Future Global Leadership Program

 Q3.
 Can I transfer to a different course after entering this program?

-A : No, you can’t transfer to the 2nd or 3rd year of the program even if you have attended a university.
-You will start from the first year.
+A : No, you can’t transfer to FGL as a 2nd or 3rd year student even if you have attended a university.
+You would have start from the first year.

 Q5.
 Can I study Japanese at Tohoku University?

-A : Yes, FGL students can study Japanese as a foreign language (10 credits).
+A : Yes, FGL students will study Japanese as a foreign language (10 credits).
 Credits earned in this foreign language course will count towards Tohoku University's graduation requirements.

 Q6.
-Can I progress to a Tohoku University Graduate School after completing this program?
+Can I enter a Tohoku University Graduate School after completing this program?